ixvu/w4111_wiki/physical-design.md

 - **Offline (vs. online):** Allowing a database to prepare all the data structures and encoding it needs, so queries can run fast and efficiently
 - **Two types of queries:**
  - Something is equal to something
-   - Find students in "CS"   // Specific query should be given to explain it
+   - Find students in "CS"
  - Something is in a range
-   - Find students in California(any city) // Specific query should be given to explain it
+   - Find students in California(any city)

 ### Some knowledge about index
 - Index is defined for a search key
 - Index is different than a candidate key (For candidate key, it can be used to label an unique turple; however, index is used for searching issue)